appwrite/rfc/005-graphql-api.md

 Appwrite conventions.
 Try and stay as consistent with existing patterns as much as possible.
 -->

 Each Appwrite route has a label with its method name (`->label('sdk.method', 'getPrefs')`).
-This label was used only to generate the REST API SDKs using the [SDK generator](https://github.com/appwrite/sdk-generator).
-We should preload all the routes and sort them in a hash where the method name is the key for fast routing between the different GraphQL API actions.
+This label is being used to generate the REST API SDKs using the [SDK generator](https://github.com/appwrite/sdk-generator).
+We will preload all the routes' types, queries and mutations and sort them in a hash where the method name is the key for fast routing between the different GraphQL API actions.

 **Query Example:**